abhilashjp/lookupapp/docs/how-to-verify/uid-switzerland.md

   <tr><td align="center">UID Verification on zeflix website</td></tr>
 </table>

-A successful verifiction of the GSTIN on the GST lookup tool will return the following details
+A successful verifiction of the UID on the UID lookup tool will return the following details

 * Name of the business
 * Address